unifyroom/unfycore-lib/docs/core-concepts/uri.md

-# Dash URIs
+# Unifyroom URIs

-Represents a Dash payment URI.
-Dash URI strings is a good standard to share payment request, sometimes as a Dash link or using a QR code.
+Represents a Unifyroom payment URI.
+Unifyroom URI strings is a good standard to share payment request, sometimes as a Unifyroom link or using a QR code.

 URI Examples: